hyamamoto/web-starter-kit.dart/README.md

    This can be done by a simple drag & drop.
 5. Right-click `{project_dir}/web/index.html`.
 Select `Run in Dartium`.

-Then, you'll see the working web page on your browser!
+Then, you'll see the working web page on your browser. ( [Live Demo](http://freepress.jp/dev/web-starter-kit.dart/index.html) )

 ## Features